 Turning Back the Clock

 Once we’ve removed these pro-inflammatory mediators, the next step is where we get to take full advantage of modern scientific advancements.
 Anti-aging and regenerative medicine gives us the tools to literally rewind the clock on a cellular level.
-Using things like exosomes (decellularized growth factors and cytokines) and peptides, we can reverse cellular senescence and undo the epigenetic changes that occur as we age.
+Using cutting-edge regenerative medicine techniques, we can reverse cellular senescence and undo the epigenetic changes that occur as we age.

 Let’s take skin wrinkles as an example.
-Unlike Botox, which is a toxin that paralyzes your muscles to pull your wrinkles flat, peptides are naturally occurring compounds that can help you regrow collagen.
-When we using peptides to address wrinkles, the actual cellular makeup of your skin cells remodels.
+Unlike Botox, which is a toxin that paralyzes your muscles to pull your wrinkles flat, these innovative regenerative methods are naturally occurring compounds that can help you regrow collagen.
+When we use them to address wrinkles, the actual cellular makeup of your skin cells remodels.
 If you were to look under a microscope, your cells would resemble your skin from years ago.
 These same techniques can be used to regrow hair, balance the immune system, encourage proper hormone balance, repair arthritis and regrow cartilage, and improve stamina and libido.

 Become a Biohacker